Huilin-Li/mybook/src/chapter_1.md

 # large-language model (LLM)

-Recently, I read some three papers.
+Recently, I read some papers, and I found one commonality that they treat protein data as text data.
+The natural language processing (NLP) methods are highly

 I would like to keep sharing what I am learning.
 1. Hayes, Tomas, et al. "Simulating 500 million years of evolution with a language model." bioRxiv (2024): 2024-07.